Great Lakes Surf RadarYou Can Surf the Lakes!

 Moved to Toronto, Canada in 2006, I immediately started hunting for waves there - and that was quite a success from get go.
 Great Lakes and Sea of Japan are quite similar in surfing nature, so that was no change in my habit of tracking major storms.
 Being a software guy, I made a Python script processing weather maps from GLERL.
 I've been using for quite a while on my own computer, and in 2011 I made it to the site.

-Now I happen to be in Durham, NC and still have the passion for the Great Lakes.
+Now I happen to be in far from the Lakes but still have the passion for them.

 Cheers to you all, and have fun on the Lakes!